Business-acumen-business-inteligence

 Despite the fact that much of the work we do is in the areas of Business Acumen and Business Leadership skill development, this blog presents a new and different perspective on what’s missing from the complete paradigm.

-Over the past few months, I have come to believe from working with many leaders in different organizations that when leaders say they “Want to develop the Business Acumen of their people” they actually mean something else; “Business Intelligence”.
-If Business Acumen is defined as knowing and understanding the system of business, then Business Intelligence is defined as knowing how to be successful in business.
+In recent months, I’ve realized through my work with various leaders across different organizations that when they say they want to “develop the Business Acumen of their people,” they actually mean “Business Intelligence.”
+If we define Business Acumen as understanding how business works, then Business Intelligence means knowing how to succeed in business.

 I present 5 elements of Business Intelligence that can be used today to become more successful in business.
 These include: